Steven Kossard's Postmenopausal Frontal Fibrosing Alopecia: A Therapeutic Dilemma

 TLDR Current treatments for postmenopausal frontal fibrosing alopecia stop hair loss but don't regrow hair.

-Steven Kossard identified a type of hair loss called postmenopausal frontal fibrosing alopecia (PFFA), characterized by symmetric regression of the frontal hairline and often affecting the eyebrows, primarily in elderly women.
-Histological analysis showed lichen planopilaris, but no other signs of lichen planus were observed in the body.
-Treatment with systemic and local corticosteroids halted disease progression, but no hair regrowth was noted over a 6-month period.
-Although a hormonal basis was not confirmed, the effectiveness of finasteride in some cases suggested a potential androgenic role in the disease's pathogenesis.
-Corticosteroids did not achieve permanent remission or hair regrowth, indicating a need for more advanced treatments, such as skin transplantation and 5-alpha reductase inhibitors, which have shown efficacy in male androgenetic alopecia.
+Steven Kossard identified a type of hair loss called postmenopausal frontal fibrosing alopecia (PFFA), characterized by a symmetric regression of the frontal hairline and often affecting the eyebrows, with histology showing lichen planopilaris.
+The condition was primarily observed in elderly women.
+In a reported case, systemic and local corticosteroid therapy halted disease progression, but no hair regrowth was observed over a 6-month period.
+Although a hormonal basis was not proven, finasteride's effectiveness in some cases suggested a potential androgenic role.
+Corticosteroids did not achieve permanent remission or hair regrowth, indicating a need for more innovative treatments, such as skin transplantation and 5-alpha reductase blockers, which were effective in male androgenetic alopecia.